Federated Generative Learning with Foundation Models

-In recent years, Federated Learning (FL)~\cite{fedavg,kairouz2021advances,bonawitz2019towards,konevcny2016federated,silva2019federated,zhao2018federated} has got much more attention as a promising solution to the challenges of data privacy and security in collaborative machine learning.
-The classic federated learning framework consists of model initialization, local training, model aggregation, and global updating.
-In practice, FL systems encounter several challenges that impede their real-world application: \begin{enumerate} \item \emph{High communication cost}.
-Existing FL solutions have to transmit the model parameters or gradients between clients and server.
-However, in large-model era, model parameters are usually billions to trillions.
-The transmission of model parameters or gradients requires high communication cost which is impractical even unaffordable.
-Furthermore, the communication cost will significantly increase in federated continual learning scenario, since more commnication rounds are required for learning from continuously received training data. \item \emph{Data heterogeneity}.
-In FL, a fundamental challenge arises from the presence of statistical heterogeneity among local data distributions across distinct clients.
-This leads to the problem of objective inconsistency for model-averaging-based FL methods, as the global model converges to a stationary point of a mismatched objective \cite{wang2020tackling,zhang2022federated}, thus causing remarkable performance degradation. \item \emph{Privacy and security risks}.
-The most important concern of FL systems is data privacy and security.
-The popular solutions transmit model parameters / gradients~\cite{fedavg}, or synthetic data~\cite{zhou2020distilled} that all suffer from serious privacy leakage~\cite{zhao2020idlg}.
-How to train models efficiently and privately is long-standing problem. \end{enumerate}
+Federated Learning (FL)~\cite{fedavg} has been gaining a lot of attention as a potential way to protect user privacy in distributed machine learning.
+When it comes to practical applications, FL systems face a few challenges that impede their real-world implementation: \begin{enumerate} \item \emph{\textbf{High communication cost}}.
+Current FL solutions require the transmission of model parameters or gradients between clients and the server~\cite{fedavg,zhao2018federated}.
+However, in the era of large models, these parameters are often in the billions or trillions, making their communication costly and even prohibitively expensive. \item \emph{\textbf{Data heterogeneity}}.
+In FL, a fundamental challenge arises from the presence of statistical heterogeneity among local data distributions across distinct clients, which leads to performance degradation~\cite{wang2020tackling,zhang2022federated}. \item \emph{\textbf{Privacy and security risks}}.
+Traditional FL involves the transmission of model parameters or gradients between clients and server.
+However, once these model parameters are leaked, attackers can carry out model extraction attacks~\cite{li2023model}, member inference attacks~\cite{li2023effective}, and other malicious activities~\cite{zhu2019deep,advfl}, posing significant security threats to FL system~\cite{nguyen2022preserving,liu2022threats}. \end{enumerate}